rnakato/Churros/docs/content/Tutorial.scer.rst

 =======================================

 This tutorial is for the analysis of `S. cerevisiae`.
 For human analysis, see :doc:`Tutorial`.
-The sample scripts are also available at `Chrros GitHub site <https://github.com/rnakato/Churros/tree/main/tutorial/yeast>`_.
+The sample scripts are also available at `Churros GitHub site <https://github.com/rnakato/Churros/tree/main/tutorial/yeast>`_.

 .. note::